Thieboudienne: By ethnicity

 Senegal's distinctive ethnic groups have their own variations on cuisine and eating habits, influenced either by proximity to the ocean or the traditions of nomadism and cattle raising.
-For instance, people from southern Senegal usually also add some kouthia, while people from Dakar and Saint-Louis will use some soul (Wolof).
+For instance, people from southern Senegal usually also add some bissap while people from Dakar and Saint-Louis will use some soul (Wolof).
+The dish is considered an intangible cultural heritage of humanity.

 Other renderings

 Other renderings of the name include: ceebu jen, cee bu jen, ceeb u jen, thebouidienne, theibou dienn, thiebou dienn, thiebou dinne, thiébou dieune, tíe biou dienne, thieb-ou-djien, thiebu djen or riz au poisson.